-In 2014, Ontario's LSUC rolled out a pilot Law Practice Program (LPP), which is an eight-month alternative to the articling process in Ontario.14 The LPP was designed to enable law candidates who are unable to line up articling positions to fulfill the law society's experiential requirement for licensure.15
+In 2014, Ontario's LSUC rolled out a pilot Law Practice Program (LPP), which is an eight-month alternative to the articling process in Ontario.
+The LPP was designed to enable law candidates who are unable to line up articling positions to fulfill the law society's experiential requirement for licensure.
+The support of t